yash-chaudhary/ros2_sim_ws/README.md

     ```

 ## Bugs/Limitations/Issues
-* \[Limitation\] Not able to run Gazebo-Fortress seamlessly in Docker container
-    * Used OSRF Docker image to install full desktop for GUI applications
-    * Used x11 to enable X server in container to use host display
-    * Able to launch Gazebo-Fortress and RViz2
-    * \[Issue\] Gazebo-Fortress could not render model and physics engine, so robot not able to sense surroundings causing issues in RViz2
-    * \[Tmp Fix\] Run GUI apps in host machine and use Docker container to run ROS2 nodes
 * \[Limitation\] Omission of [X1 Config 6 SDF format robot](https://app.gazebosim.org/OpenRobotics/fuel/models/X1%20Config%206)
     * Able to load SDF model into world
     * Added sensors, robot_state_publisher, joint_state_publisher, odometry plugins